ohroses/winter-break-plans/README.md

 # winter-break-plans
-I am lucky enough to have two weeks off for Winter Break.
+I am lucky enough to have a couple weeks off for Winter Break.
 I'm compiling a list of all the things I want to accomplish during the time off!

 ## Focus Points
 As I will not be at home, I am focusing on learning objectives that I can conduct in the cloud/on my laptop and games I can play on my mobile devices.
 Next year I want to orient my work towards web engineering so I am focusing on points that I am weak on that I could use a crash-course in: Javacsript frameworks, build/deploy pipelines, and AWS.
 There is also good hiking/exercise opportunties where I will be going in the Phoenix Metropolitan Area and want to take advantage of that.